BloomTech-Labs/labs-api-node-starter/README.md

 ### Setup postgres

-There are 2 methods to get postgresql installed locally:
+There are 3 options to get postgresql installed locally [Choose one]:

 1. Use docker.
 [Install](https://docs.docker.com/get-docker/) for your platform
     - run: `docker-compose up -d` to start up the postgresql database and pgadmin.